Eman-Abukhater/E-Commerce_Product_App/README.md

   - Friendly alerts for actions like adding to cart/wishlist

 - **State Management**
-  - Uses React Context API or Redux for global state
+  - Uses React Context API for global state

 - **Responsive UI**
-  - Designed for all screen sizes using Tailwind CSS or MUI
+  - Designed for all screen sizes using Tailwind CSS

-- **Dark Mode (Optional)**
+- **Dark Mode **
   - Toggle between dark and light modes

 - **Loaders / Skeletons**